-- 8.1 Fletcher Residential has developed a master plan for the Three Kings quarry site and adjoining former Mt Roskill Borough Council quarry land which is the basis on which the rezoning and zone provisions of this private plan change are sought. - 8.2 This master plan has been developed through the extensive consultation process set out in sections 26.0 and 27.0 below and described in the report prepared by Bernie Chote, the General Manager of Fletcher Developments. - 8.3 The master plan Fletcher Residential has developed delivers on the vision.
-In particular: - It contributes to the Council's urban consolidation growth strategy by providing quality housing on a major public transport route adjoining a town centre. - The proposal embraces a high level of urban design to ensure the development of quality neighbourhoods. - The cultural and amenity significance of Te Tatua a Riukiuta (Big King) is recognised and embraced within the design of the master plan, as well as protecting and creating new significant view corridors to the Maunga. - The single existing western sports field characterised by poor access and low usage, is replaced by two adjoining high quality fields with good access and integrated into the open space network. - The creation of wetlands and quality open space network within the quarry provides a high level amenity, as well as addressing stormwater management issues. - The development is designed to reinforce public transport and alternative transport methods through a combination of locating growth along the major public transport route of Mt Eden Road, providing quality connections from the housing area to the public transport connections, and providing an extensive network of walkways and cycleways through the precinct connecting uses within the precinct and beyond. - Opening up access and connections to the town centre, the Maunga, public transport routes and residential neighbourhoods through an extensive network of cycleways and walkways.

-- Reinforcing the town centre through creating a successful interface between the town centre and the quarry, and keeping open the option of providing a main street from Mt Albert Rd connecting into Grahame Breed Drive. - Providing the opportunity for the Council to better manage the broader Three Kings-wide stormwater network by utilising the established stormwater pumping facilities to effectively increase capacity in the aquifer.
+8.1 Fletcher Residential has developed a master plan for Three Kings site which is the basis on which the rezoning and zone provisions of this private plan change are sought.

+- 8.2 This master plan has been developed through the extensive consultation process set out in sections 26 and 27 below and described in the report prepared by Bernie Chote, the General Manager of Fletcher Developments. - 8.3 The master plan Fletcher Residential has developed for the Fletcher land delivers on the vision.
+In particular: - It contributes to the Council's urban consolidation growth strategy by providing quality housing on a major public transport route adjoining a town centre. - The proposal embraces a high level of urban design to ensure the development of quality neighbourhoods. - The cultural and amenity significance of Te Tatua a Riukiuta (Big King) is recognised and embraced within the design of the master plan, as well as protecting and creating new significant view corridors to the Maunga. - The creation of wetlands and quality open space network within the quarry provides a high level amenity, as well as addressing stormwater management issues. - The development is designed to reinforce public transport and alternative transport methods through a combination of locating growth along the major public transport route of Mt Eden Road, providing quality connections from the housing area to the public transport connections, and providing a network of walkways and cycleways through the area connecting uses within the area and beyond. - Opening up access and connections to the Maunga, public transport routes and residential neighbourhoods through a network of cycleways and walkways. - Providing the opportunity for the Council to better manage the broader Three Kings-wide stormwater network by utilising the established stormwater pumping facilities to effectively increase capacity in the aquifer.
 The Fletcher land is self-contained in dealing with its stormwater.
-But there is an opportunity for the Council to leverage off this and gain benefits outside the former quarry.
-This will enable land use outside the quarry to use the stormwater capacity benefits the new development brings. - 8.4 Diagram 5 illustrates the master plan for this area proposed by Fletcher Residential.
+But there is an opportunity for the Council to leverage off this and gain benefits outside the quarry precinct.
+This will enable land use outside the quarry to use the stormwater capacity benefits the new development brings.

+Diagram 4 illustrates the master plan for this area proposed by Fletcher Residential.

-Diagram 5 - Fletcher Residential Three Kings Master Plan
+Diagram 4 - Fletcher Residential Three Kings Master Plan